 I liked my work, it challenged me mentally.

 Traditionally, we set the value of time based on the rate we’d charge to do such work.
 When I worked for someone else, they’d bill our clients $300-400 an hour from my labor.
-They’d pay me a fraction of that, but still enough money to amass a small fortune at a young age.
+They’d pay me a fraction of that, but still was my answer to how to become a millionaire in 10 years.

 If you’d asked me all those years ago what an hour of my time was worth, I’d try to figure something close to what I was paid for my labor.
 After all, if you wanted to steal an hour from me—that’s what you ought to pay for it if I could otherwise do my work, right?